BestTimesToVisit.com Logo

 Hike to the Summit of Peñalara

-Ascend the highest peak in the Sierra de Guadarrama for unparalleled 360-degree views stretching across the mountain range and beyond.
-The trail winds through diverse landscapes, from pine forests to rocky outcrops, offering a true immersion in the wild beauty of the region.
-Keep an eye out for ibex grazing on the slopes.
+Embark on a trek to the highest peak in the Sierra de Guadarrama, offering unparalleled 360-degree views of the surrounding mountain range and the plains of Castile.
+The trail winds through diverse landscapes, from pine forests to rocky outcrops, and the feeling of accomplishment at the summit is immense.

 Best time: Apr-Oct